 The most expensive thing you can do is to lose valuable employees.
 Yet you are in a competitive workforce with an upcoming generation that tends to weigh benefits and incentives more than salary.
+So how do you offer incentives that attract and retain employees without breaking the bank?

 1. Say “thank you” when employees do great work.